Philippe Pétain: Death and burial

 Grave of Pétain on Île d'Yeu.

-Pétain died in a private home in Port-Joinville on the Île d'Yeu on 23 July 1951, at the age of 95.
+Pétain died of dementia and heart disease in a private home in Port-Joinville on the Île d'Yeu on 23 July 1951, at the age of 95.
 His body was buried in a local cemetery (Cimetière communal de Port-Joinville).
 Calls were made to relocate his remains to the grave prepared for him at Verdun.

-Surrounded by thujas and cypresses, the simple white granite slab topped with a wooden cross is in front of the west wall of the cemetery, facing away from the sea in the opposite direction to the 1,700 other tombs, a positioning linked to the fact that he was convicted of Indignité nationale, a sanction which did not prevent him from being buried in his military uniform and that the mention of Marshal of France was engraved in black capital letters.
+Surrounded by thujas and cypresses, the simple white granite slab topped with a wooden cross is in front of the west wall of the cemetery, facing away from the sea in the opposite direction to the 1,700 other tombs, a positioning linked to the fact that he was convicted of Indignité nationale, a sanction which did not prevent him from being buried in his military uniform or the mention of Marshal of France being engraved in black capital letters.

 In February 1973, Pétain's coffin housing his remains was stolen from the Île d'Yeu cemetery by extremists who demanded that President Georges Pompidou consent to its re-interment at Douaumont ossuary among the war dead of the Battle of Verdun.
 Police recovered the coffin a few days later, and it was ceremoniously reburied with a presidential wreath on the Île d'Yeu where it had been buried before.

 A small museum glorifying Pétain, the Historical Museum of the Île d'Yeu, displays writings and personal items of Pétain, such as his deathbed, his clothes and his cane.
 The museum is not publicized and rarely opens, according to its manager, to "avoid trouble".